ROHIT32767/CLAEKS/Final_presentation.md

 # CONSTANT
 Firstly we experimented on using CONSTANT variable types in the workflow.

-A CONSTANT variable is when a user assigns a value to a variable and that value remains constant throughout the workflow.
+A variable is assigned the type "CONSTANT" when a user assigns a value to a variable and that value is a constant.

-We explain in the output summary of the prompt that it has to assign a variable the type "CONSTANT" if the value assigned is a constant.
+We explain in the output summary of the prompt that LLM has to assign a variable the type "CONSTANT" if the value assigned is a constant.

-For example, In the given workflow the Timer action has an input attribute called "minutes" which is set to the value 5.
+For example, In the given workflow the Timer action has an input attribute called "minutes" which is set to the value 10.
 If we look at step 4 in the resolution steps,

 "Upon success in step 2 , snooze the workflow for a specific duration given time in minutes.
 Inputs = [minutes="10"]"